-The department reorganized in November 2004.
-As part of the reorganization, staff needs were based on function after an exhaustive review of the agency's core mission and its federal and state requirements.
-Currently, staff-development plans are tied to employees' planning documents and to the strategic plan, specifically the sixth strategic goal, but to also include the agency's core values of respect, integrity, and dedication.
+As a result of an exhaustive review of the agency's core mission and its federal and state requirements, staff needs are based on function and recognition of customer and stakeholder needs, new and emerging practices in the substance abuse field, and other market and regulatory determinants.
+Currently, staff-development plans are tied to employees' planning documents and to the strategic plan, specifically the agency's sixth strategic goal, but to also include the agency's core values of respect, integrity, and dedication.
 In addition, DAODAS staff are widely cross-trained so that employees may step in to perform job duties as needed, or when emergency situations arise.
-This is an essential empowerment tool, and it is also the hallmark of organizing and managing work - and professional development - and exemplifies the team approach that was fostered as the agency reduced administrative costs, while maintaining services to the public.
+This is an essential empowerment tool, and it is also the hallmark of organizing and managing work - and professional development - and exemplifies the team approach that has been fostered as the agency reduced administrative costs, while maintaining services to the public.
 Innovation is embedded in the implementation of evidence-based prevention and treatment programming, as staff maintain an "edge" in identifying such practices and implementing these science-to-practice activities.
-Here again, organizing and managing work, plus training needs, are directly tied to the agency strategic direction, the strategic plan, budget requests, and the budget activity report.
+Here again, organizing and managing work, plus training needs, are directly tied to the agency strategic direction, the strategic plan, budget realities, and the changing healthcare environment.